Odawara District

 "How's that?"

-"I don't know what they're thinking.
+“I don’t know what they’re thinking.
 Or feeling.
-I've been in the church all my life.
-Never had to plunge in cold."
+I’ve been in the church all my life.
+Never had to take the plunge.”

 Matlock turned to his companion.
-"I'll tell you something, comp.
-I don't think that makes a difference.
-When I was fifteen, I didn't know what was going on.
-Religion was to me was, well, scouting and basketball and passing the sacrament.
-In that order."
+“I’ll tell you something, Dode.
+I don’t think it makes a difference.
+When I was fifteen, religion was scouting and basketball and passing the sacrament.
+In that order.”

 "So what made the difference?"